tefabi/docs.choro.app/docs/user-guide/account.md

 ### Is any data retained after deletion?

-**No.** We completely delete all user data immediately upon account deletion.
-No information is retained in backups, archives, or any other system.
-Your data is permanently gone.
+**Yes.** For legal compliance, we retain basic billing information such as your billing address and transaction records.
+We do not retain any bank account details or payment card information.
+All other user data is permanently deleted immediately.

 ## Need Help?